SYSTEM FOR MEDICAL PRACTICE

 Each medical practice was able to create its own account and accept payment with the help of Splash Payments.
 For merchants to get paid, ubiquitous credit cards as well as industry-specific eChecks, or electronic checks were used.
 In a nutshell, eCheck is a form of online payment where the money is electronically withdrawn from the payers’ checking account (in our case patients), transferred over the ACH network, and deposited into the payee’s (medical practice) account.
 Using the ACH merchant account, the medical practice can now withdraw payments for service directly from the patient’s bank account.
 In addition to that, as our platform is HIPAA compliant, we shouldn’t have to transfer any sensitive data to Splash.

 All in all, the medical practices got a convenient system where all information about invoices payment statuses and patient transactions was stored.
 All possible statuses, including pending, in progress (in case payment by installments), canceled, rejected can be handled by the implemented system.
 When developing the new feature, we encountered cases of error messages from processing system and errors in code and payment statuses, such as insufficient funds, authentication failures, and cases when the bank wasn’t able or didn’t want to process the transaction, etc.

 We developed multiple use cases to handle each customer complaint and issue.
 We had to constantly pull up information from Splash and process it so that patients had updated information on the status of their payments.

 The results were immediate.
-In less than a month, our client was using a comprehensive, integrated payment system to process credit cards and eCheck billing, and confirm patient payments.
+In less than a month, our client was using a comprehensive, integrated payment management system to process credit cards and eCheck billing, and confirm patient payments.
 The CX Dojo team managed to simplify the way the client’s platform works by enabling processing dozens of transactions each day and increasing cash flow.